 Given the scale of the problem though there is an urgent need and shared responsibility for stakeholders internationally, at government, industry and corporate level to collaborate to build a framework to mitigate the consequences of the rise of automation and to upskill garment industry workers.

-Our 2020 ‘State of Skills in the Apparel Industry’ Report is due this Spring, to get your copy and further news and insights from MOTIF, simply subscribe to our newsletter!
+Our 2020 ‘State of Skills in the Apparel Industry’ Report is due this August, to get your copy and further news and insights from MOTIF, simply subscribe to our newsletter!